Project Funding − Call for Proposals

 IASSW Grants for Projects in Social Work Education

-IASSW invites proposals for projects, that are designed to advance social work education internationally.
-Grants of up to US $4.000 are available for proposals that can be expected to contribute to the implementation of the IASSW Mission Statement, and to the enhancement of collaboration among schools of social work world-wide.
+International Schools of Social Work (IASSW) invites proposals for projects, designed to advance social work education internationally.
+Grants of up to US $5.000 are available for proposals submitted by IASSW members that can be expected to contribute to the implementation of the IASSW Mission Statement, and to the enhancement of cooperation among schools of social work world-wide.

 Guidelines for submissions and criteria for evaluation